-Implementing an efficient risk management structure is a critical undertaking for the Company, in all businesses, markets and regions in which it operates.
-The Company's risk management is supervised at the highest level in order to be compliant with the regulations enforced by CySEC and the European regulatory framework.
+Implementing a high-performance and efficient risk management structure is a critical undertaking for the Company, in all businesses, markets and regions in which it operates, as are maintaining a strong risk culture and promoting good corporate governance.
+The Company's risk management, supervised at the highest level is compliant with the regulations enforced by CySEC and the European regulatory framework.

-2.1 Types of Risks
+2.1.
+Types of Risks